cykod/Quintus-website/public/guide/input.md

 ## Customizing the on-screen buttons

-To control the on-screen butons, you can use the `Q.input.touchControls(options)` method.
+To control the on-screen buttons, you can use the `Q.input.touchControls(options)` method.
 There are a number of configuration options, but the most important ones are what buttons should show up.
 This is controlled via the `controls` option.
 It takes an array of arrays where each array is an action and the text to display.
 The default controls would be set up as follows:

     var Q = Quintus().include("Input").setup();